Janavind/VSD-Physical-Verification/Day_1/Labs_works.md

-# Lab1: Checking tool installation
+# Step 1: Checking tool installation
 Here the proper functioning of the tools are checked

   1. Type Magic